-Explain to the participants that there are 4 types of power:
+There are 4 types of power:

 - Power to... is the belief, energy and actions that individuals and groups use to create positive change.
 'Power to' is when individuals proactively work to ensure that all community members enjoy the full spectrum of human rights, and are able to achieve their full potential.
 Examples of power to include providing citizen education, leadership development and empowerment. - Power within... is the strength that arises from inside an individual when s/he recognize the equal ability within all of us to positively influence our own lives and community.
 By discovering the positive power within ourselves, we are compelled to address the negative uses of power that create injustice in our communities. - Power with... is the power felt when two or more people come together to do something that they could not do alone.
 'Power with' includes joining our power with individuals, as well as groups, to respond to injustice with positive energy and support.
 Examples of 'Power with' are collective strength, promoting equitable relations, solidarity and collaboration. - Power over... is the power that one person or group uses to control another person or group.
 This control might come directly from violence or indirectly from community beliefs and practices that position men as superior to women.
 Using one's power over another is injustice.
-Examples of 'Power over' include inequality, injustice, force, and coercion. - 5.
-After they have rehearsed, let the groups come together and showcase their activity (remind the participants about the use of the 5 W's). - 6.
-After each group has portrayed their role play/ sculpture ask the following questions: - What is happening in the activity? - What kind of power is being portrayed? - What are the other kinds of behaviors or actions that depict this kind of power? - What are the positive or negative effects of this kind of power on girls? - 7.
-After participants show the power within activity ask the following questions: - Why is it important for girls and women in particular to have power within? - Why is it important for boys and young men to have power within? - How can you develop your own power within?
+Examples of 'Power over' include inequality, injustice, force, and coercion. - 3.
+Form a group based on one of the types of power and come up with either a sculpture (image) or a short role play portraying that type of power. - There should be one group presenting on each of the types of power: Power to, Power within, Power with, and Power over. - 4.
+Present your activity (remember to use the 5 Ws). - 5.
+Discuss the following questions: - What is happening in the activity? - What kind of power is being portrayed? - What are other kinds of behaviours or actions that depict this kind of power? - What are the positive or negative effects of this kind of power on girls? - Why is it important for girls and women, in particular, to have 'Power within'? - Why is it important for boys and young men to have 'Power within'? - How can you develop your own power within?